zeroluck/docs/sources/reference/ldap/attribute.md

         * Now, this new custom attribute should be available in Attribute List

 * Calculation and Mapping
-    * Calculation and mapping are same as “Standard LDAP attributes, Step #2”
+    * Calculation and mapping are same as “Standard LDAP attributes”, Section: "How to map a new attribute".